Prabhatyadav60/RAG-langchain-chatbot/README.md

 # 💬 LangChain RAG-based Conversational Document Chatbot

 > **User:** What is this project about?
 > **Assistant:** It’s a Retrieval-Augmented Generation chatbot built with LangChain, FAISS, and a hosted LLM (GROQ or OpenAI).
-You upload documents (PDF, TXT, DOCX, PPTX, CSV), and it retrieves relevant chunks to answer your questions—right inside a Streamlit app.
+You upload documents (PDF), and it retrieves relevant chunks to answer your questions—right inside a Streamlit app.

 ---